spring-guides/gs-spring-boot/README.md

 Switching to Jetty
 ------------------
 What if you preferred Jetty over Tomcat?
-They're both compliant choices, so it should be darn simple to switch.
+They're both compliant servlet containers, so it should be darn simple to switch.
 And it is!

 Add this to your build file's list of dependencies: